 Tasting the flavours of Piemont |

-The next morning it isn’t raining, so we try to take some pictures of the area.
+The next morning, it wasn’t raining, so we tried to take some pictures of the area.

 |